EU watchdog should not have power to ban short-selling

+This is one of several attempts by Britain to push back on increasing centralisation of regulation at EU level at the expense of London, the bloc's biggest financial centre.

-"The emergency powers granted by that article to the European Securities and Markets Authority to intervene in the financial markets of member states so as to regulate or prohibit short selling go beyond what could be legitimately adopted as a harmonising measure necessary for the establishment or functioning of the internal market," European Court of Justice Advocate General Niilo Jaaskinen said in a statement.
+"The emergency powers granted by that article to the European Securities and Markets Authority to intervene in the financial markets of member states so as to regulate or prohibit short selling go beyond what could be legitimately adopted as a harmonising measure necessary for the establishment or functioning of the internal market," Advocate General Niilo Jaaskinen said in a statement.

 Jaaskinen said the article in the EU's short-selling law granting ESMA such power should be annulled.

-The power should have been based on a different part of the EU treaty which require decisions to be taken on the basis of unanimity among member states, Jaaskinen said.
+The advocate general said the emergency power should have been based on a different part of the EU treaty which require decisions to be taken on the basis of unanimity among member states.

-Alexandria Carr, a regulatory lawyer at Mayer Brown, said if the court endorsed the opinion, it would have a big and immediate effect on several financial rules being negotiated.

-Plans for an EU body to close failing banks contain a provision for overriding national decisions, Carr said.

-The advocate general said ESMA's other powers were in line with the relevant EU constitutional rules.

-Such non-binding opinions from advocate generals are typically endorsed by the full court in a majority of cases.
+Such non-binding opinions from advocate generals at the European Court of Justice are typically endorsed by the full court in a majority of cases.

 Short-selling refers to the selling of shares that are not owned by the seller.
 The seller is betting that the price of the shares will fall so they can be bought back at a lower price.